Hyderabad Disaster Response and Asset Protection Agency

-The Hyderabad Disaster Management and Asset Protection Agency (HYDRAA) is a statutory body in Hyderabad responsible for the protection of public property and disaster management in the city.
+The Hyderabad Disaster Response and Asset Protection Agency (HYDRAA) is a statutory body in Hyderabad which is responsible for the protection of public property and disaster management in the city.
 It was formed in July 2024 by reorganising the city's Enforcement Vigilance and Disaster Management Department (EV&DM).

-Senior Indian Police Service officer Inspector-General AV Ranganath was appointed as its Commissioner the same month.
+AV Ranganath, an Inspector-General belonging to the Indian Police Service is currently serving as the Commissioner of HYDRAA.

 Formation

 As Chief Minister, Revanth Reddy was vocal against residential and commercial builders encroaching on lakes and other public property.

-The Government of Telangana established the agency by way of an order on 19 July 2024.
+On 19 July 2024, the Government of Telangana has established Hyderabad Disaster Response and Asset Protection Agency by way of an order.

 Composition

-The HYDRAA consists of three wings; namely, the Asset Protection Wing, Disaster Management Wing and the Logistics Support Wing.
+HYDRAA consists of three wings: Asset Protection Wing, Disaster Management Wing and Logistics Support Wing.

 Asset Protection Wing

 The Asset Protection Wing is tasked with protecting government assets and public property such as parks, open spaces, playgrounds, lakes, carriageways, and footpaths and Advertisements from encroaching structures.
-It coordinates with the Greater Hyderabad Municipal Corporation and the two police forces in the city (the Hyderabad City Police and Cyberabad Police) to carry out its duties.
+It coordinates with the Greater Hyderabad Municipal Corporation, Hyderabad City Police and Cyberabad Police to carry out its duties.